 In Scouting, we believe that young people develop most when they are 'learning by doing,' when they are given responsibility, work in teams, take acceptable risks and think for themselves.

-Beaver Scouts are our youngest members.
+Beaver Scouts are the youngest section of the Scouting family.

 They usually meet weekly to take part in a wide range of activities including games, crafts, singing, visits and good turns, along with plenty of outdoor activities.

 They will also have the opportunity to take part in the fun and excitement of camps and sleepovers.

 It may be the first time they spend a night away from home so it’s a real adventure for them.

 Cubs is the second section of the Scouting movement, originally started in 1916 for younger brothers who wanted a ‘look-in’.